Ajay Ahuja: Commemoration

 Ahuja remains a great hero for Indians, and his widow and family are often honored guests at patriotic public events and official ceremonies.
 The family received much support from Government authorities and Indian political leaders, as well as emotional and financial support from people across India.
 A statue of Ahuja was constructed by the Bhatinda-Muktsar road.

-On 15 August 1999, India's 52nd anniversary of Independence, Squadron Leader Ajay Ahuja was posthumously awarded the Vir Chakra, one of India's highest gallantry honours for military personnel.
+On 15 August 1999, India's 52nd anniversary of Independence, Squadron Leader Ajay Ahuja was awarded the Vir Chakra shortly after his death which is one of India's highest gallantry honours for military personnel.